nbrdsong/rnotify/README.md

 # rnotify

+Running some code that might take a while to run?
+Can't do much else until it is done?
+Don't want to walk away from your computer in case it breaks/finishes, but also have other things you could be doing like going for a walk, eating lunch, or staring at other screens?
+Have you also bought into the Apple ecosystem?
+If yes to all of these questions, you might find this kind of neat.

-RStudio addin that sends notifications via Apple's Reminders app once.
-Allows you to get buzzed on your iPhone and/or Apple Watch if your script completes or errors out.
-Also plays a fun noise from your computer's speakers (beepr).
+This is an RStudio addin that sends notifications via Apple's Reminders app (and plays a noise via your computer's speakers) once a script file finishes running.
+This allows you to get buzzed on your iPhone and/or Apple Watch if your script completes or errors out.

 # Features